William Lawson (co-operator): Public Good

 Lawson failed in his attempts to establish Reading Rooms in the neighbouring towns of Wigton and Maryport, notwithstanding his offer of £50 to any individual or organisation willing to promote such institutions.
 In 1871, he allocated an annual grant of £45 to initiate Reading Rooms in Aspatria, Bolton Gate, Blennerhasset, Ireby, Plumbland and Bothel.
 The latter two rejected the offer after Lawson insisted that access be open to all comers; and demanded a veto on the choice of reading material.
 The remainder accepted a weekly allowance of two shillings and sixpence.
 Each institution displayed a wide selection of national and provincial newspapers, while Lawson personally provided four American periodicals, The Nation, The Boston Investigator, The Communist and The Circular.
 The supply of education and books over a five-year period cost the fund almost £300.
 Lawson also planned to establish his ideal school.
 He wanted to create an environment where children would hunger for knowledge, with short hours, and the exclusion of corporal punishment.
 Although the free day school had seventy names on its register, the average attendance approximated fifty.
-The free school experiment ended in 1870, superseded by the 1870 Education Act.
+The free school experiment ended in 1870, superseded by the Elementary Education Act 1870.
 He also established a well-attended night school with forty-five students of mixed sexes, a revolutionary institution offering scholars the luxury ‘to vote for their lessons’.

 In the winter of 1868, Lawson converted a small corner of the ‘turnip house’ into a bathhouse, comprising a spray, a douche, a wooden plunge bath, and a changing trestle, a facility sadly destroyed in the 1871 fire.

 Lawson also offered a group of London missionaries, free access to the farm for recreational purposes at an annual cost to the fund for the public good of £60.
 To the credit of the workforce, they voted to entertain these visitors to the detriment of their bonus.

 Some of the ‘personal incidents’ experienced by Lawson bordered on the ludicrous.
 One afternoon, he recited the complete script of Shakespeare's 'Macbeth' to a group of labourers, who all but slept through the ordeal.
 He also occasionally read from 'Talpa,' 'The Chronicles of a Clay Farm,' and 'The Co-operator'.
 As he remarked, "The hearers listened as long as they could."